shogo452/aws-quicksight-tool/README.md

 # aws-quicksight-tool

 aws-quicksight-tool assists in the use of the AWS QuickSight CLI.

+The following things can be performed with it.

-It can output a CSV listing of QuickSight data sets by namespace, and the spice capacity of each data set.
+* Output a CSV listing of QuickSight data sets by namespace, and the spice capacity of each data set
+* Tree-like output of relationships between assets such as dashboards and analyses and datasets
+* Tabular output of import history into SPICE for a single data set

 ## Prerequisites and Preparation